myntra/goscheduler/README.md

 ```

 ## 4. Create Schedule HttpCallback API
-The purpose of this API is to create a schedule based on the data provided in the request body.
+This API creates a schedule based on the data provided in the request body.

-The `Post` function handles the creation of a schedule by validating the input, fetching the necessary app information, persisting the schedule, and returning the appropriate response based on the outcome of these operations.

 Based on the appId present in the payload of the API, it handles different error scenarios.

 1. **If the app is not found** - It records a create failure, handles the **error indicating an invalid app ID**, and returns an appropriate response.
 2. If there is **an error while fetching the app -** it records a create failure, **handles the data fetch failure error.**
 3. If the **app ID is empty -** it records a create failure, handles the **error indicating an invalid app ID.**
-4. If the **app is not active -** it records a create failure, handles **the error indicating a deactivated app.
+4. If the **app is not active -** it records a create failure, handles **the error indicating a deactivated app.**

 ### Method: POST
 ```